mikeyfev1/coupon-barcode/CONTRIBUTING.md

 First of all, thank you for considering contribution to coupon-barcode.

 This is my first open source contribution and I am still learning the environment, so please bear with me while I figure everything out.
-To simplify things, I will not be accepting contributions until I understand and can utilize the environment.

-My goal is to convert my working file set to an NPM-installable project.
+As you will see, I need help with: 1) getting these files built-up as a NPM installable package and advice about the fact that I do all of my parsing in an object constructor (is this bad?)

-Feel free to mention anything you find interesting to me at mailto://mike@theFrederickHome.name
+Feel free to mention anything that would help to me at mailto://mike@theFrederickHome.name